 Clairaudience or 'psychic hearing’ is a remarkable and rare psychic ability.
 The term clairaudience is derived from the French for ‘clear hearing’ and it refers to the ability to hear sounds, voices and musical tones that cannot be heard by the normal human ear.

-Joan claimed she heard the voice of God and attributed her military decisions and victories to these messages from Heaven.
+One of the most famous clairaudients in history was Joan of Arc, known as 'The Maid of Orléans.'
+She was a brave woman who led the French army in several successful battles.
+Joan claimed she heard the voices of saints and attributed her military decisions and victories to these direct messages from Heaven.
 Sadly, she was burned at the stake in 1431 for the crime of heresy.
 Her clairvoyant visions and auditory perceptions remain an ongoing topic of interest and have been attributed by modern scholars to all manner of medical ailments and mental causes, including schizophrenia, epilepsy and tuberculosis.

 Professor Ralph Hoffman, a researcher in Psychiatry at Yale University, argues that the hearing of voices are known to occur during states of religious or creative inspiration, and are not necessarily signs of mental illness.
 Hoffman also cites the example of the renowned mystical poet and noverlist Rainer Maria Rilke, who one day heard the crystalline voice of an angel carried by the ocean wind.
 This profound experience inspired the writing of Rilke's famous work Duino Elegies.